 Many people do this since it’s a good strategy to make good money without working too much.
 A friend of mine currently published 11 apps, making roughly $6,000 per month from ad revenue.
 All of them are apps that are simple and didn’t require too much work, support, and maintenance.

 On the other hand, if you are going to explore niche markets, then you require more extensive research, both inside and outside of app stores.
-They usually require more work, resource, and budget, but will generate much more revenue in return.
+They usually require more work, resources, and budget, but will generate much more revenue in return.

 An app in the niche market is harder to find since there are millions of apps already flooded the market.
 What you should do is to find those areas that are either untouched by other app developers or those that are not competitive while demands are high.
 Also, you can look for areas that are considered a rising trend, meaning they are a few steps away from becoming the trend of the day, like taxi booking apps that exploded back in 2009 – 2010.
 Uber launched its app, something new for the market, and many followed and succeed.

-To sum up, it depends on you, your creativity, and your budget to go short-term with multiple regular apps, starting with one and develop others using the revenue of the preceding ones, or go long-term and focus on one app in a niche market where you can make an impact by introducing something new to the world of smartphone apps.
+To sum up, it depends on you, your creativity, and your budget to go short-term with multiple regular apps, starting with one and developing others using the revenue of the preceding ones, or go long-term and focus on one app in a niche market where you can make an impact by introducing something new to the world of smartphone apps.

 But don’t forget ideas should come first, and if you have a really good idea that can be impactful, then go for it, even if you don’t have the budget.
 There are a lot of local & international startup accelerator companies willing to hear your ideas and invest in them.
 If you have that super idea in your mind, make a kickass proposal and present it in front of big startup investors in different meetings and conferences.
 In this case, you really need to try hard in the beginning, because there is a bright future just over the horizon.

 Estimating a budget for developing an app depends heavily on what kind of app you are going to develop and what marketing strategies you are going to use to promote your app.
 Really it’s hard to say how much money you will need exactly because there might be many hidden costs along the way for each developer and each app.
-The universally accepted answer is the “more the better”, but it’s not the case 98% of the times.
+The universally accepted answer is the “more the better”, but it’s not the case 98% of the time.

-As a rough estimate, developing a regular app from an already existing template, without using any paid APIs or expensive resources can vary from $600 to $2,000 in the beginning and maybe $10 to $100 monthly fee for supports and maintenance.
+As a rough estimate, developing a regular app from an already existing template, without using any paid APIs or expensive resources can vary from $600 to $2,000 in the beginning and maybe $10 to $100 monthly fee for support and maintenance.
 The lowest estimate is $600 which is divided into the following expenses

 - Buying an app template: $50